 #3 – By Timing of Delivery

-In addition to the above-discussed factors, such as time horizon, nature of the claim, etc, there is another factor which has distinguished the markets into two parts, i.e. timing of delivery of the security.
+In addition to the above-discussed factors, such as time horizon, nature of the claim, etc, there is another factor that has distinguished the markets into two parts, i.e. timing of delivery of the security.
 This concept generally prevails in the secondary market or stock market.
 Based on the timing of delivery, there are two types of market:

-In this market, transactions are settled in the real-time and it requires the total amount of investment to be paid by the investors, either through their own funds or through borrowed capital, generally known as margin, which is allowed on the present holdings in the account.
+In this market, transactions are settled in real-time and it requires the total amount of investment to be paid by the investors, either through their own funds or through borrowed capital, generally known as margin, which is allowed on the present holdings in the account.

 In this market, the settlement or delivery of security or commodity takes place at a future date.
-Transactions in such market are generally cash-settled instead of delivery settled.
-In order to trade in the futures market, the total amount of asset is not required to be paid, rather, a margin going up to a certain % of the asset amount is sufficient to trade in the asset.
+Transactions in such markets are generally cash-settled instead of delivery settled.
+In order to trade in the futures market, the total amount of assets is not required to be paid, rather, a margin going up to a certain % of the asset amount is sufficient to trade in the asset.

 #4 – By Organizational Structure